 Note: if you want a persistent filesystem then keep the word 'persistent' in the command line and make a casper-rw file in step 5.

-PLEASE NOTE: Many linux versions (including Ubuntu) will not automatically mount a persistent filesystem if it is a file on an NTFS filesystem (i.e. if your casper-rw is file on an NTFS USB drive then it won't work!)
+PLEASE NOTE: Many linux versions (including Ubuntu's) will not automatically mount a persistent filesystem if it is a file on an NTFS filesystem (i.e. if your casper-rw file is on an NTFS USB drive then it won't work!)

 However, there is a way around this.

-- First create your casper-rw file as explained in Step 5 - you MUST create the Ext2 file as casper-rw as this also sets the volume name of the filesystem to casper-rw.
+First create your casper-rw file as explained in Step 5 - the file name can be anything you like (if you also change the menu.lst file too) but the volume name of the filesystem MUST be casper-rw.

-- Ensure that the fle is contiguous (run RMPrepUSB - Ctrl+F2 on the drive)
+Ensure that the file is contiguous (run RMPrepUSB - Ctrl+F2 on the drive)

-- Now add an extra line to the beginning of your grub4dos menu as a line just under the title line, as follows:
+Now add an extra line to the beginning of your grub4dos menu as a line just under the title line (make sure the file name matches the one you created), as follows: